 \subsection{Surface Redshift}

-The compactness of a star is defined as the mass-to-radius ratio of the system, i.e. $u(r) = m(r)/r $.
-And according to the condition of Buchdahl~\cite{Buchdahl1959} the maximum allowed mass radius ratio is $\leq $ 4/9~($\approx$ 0.4444) for the perfect fluid sphere.
+The compactification factor of a star is defined as the mass-to-radius ratio of the system, i.e. $u(r) = m(r)/r $.
+According to the condition of Buchdahl~\cite{Buchdahl1959} the maximum allowed mass radius ratio is $\leq $ 8/9~($\approx$ 0.89) for the perfect fluid sphere.